StarPlayrX/bigmac/README.md

 7. select your newly erased JHFS+ disk.
 8. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times
 9. on the 4th or 5th reboot, once you see unsupported CPU, hold down the power button. sometimes holding down the option-key works. (this will repeat endlessly on Mac Pro 3,1)
+10. The Preinstall script runs in memory.
+It does not physically touch the installer.
+If you reboot before running the Big Sur isntaller, you will need to run the Preinstall script again.

 ## Post Install (Required for Mac Pro 3,1 Early 2008)